SAS OPERA STUDIO

 Research and be prepared to discuss the literary and historical background of the opera while paying special attention to their own character.

 Explore their character's back story and emotional stability during the opera.

-How does your character fit into the opera as a whole, study the score and the text to find the relationship between the characters and as they relate to the background of the drama, the time-period of the drama as well as the composition and the emotional and spiritual motivations of the characters.
+How does your character fit into the opera as a whole, study the score and the text to find the relationship between the characters and as they relate to the background of the drama, the time-period of the drama as well as the composition.

 Learn how to answer the questions of who, what, where, when, and why when it comes to your understanding of the text and learn how your actions and reactions are propelled by these answers.

 In addition, each participant will take part in two additional concerts.
 On Saturday July 18, 2020 there will be an Aria recital and on Saturday July 25, 2020 we will celebrate the American Musical Theater.

 At the end of the program, each participant will take part in a performance accompanied by a chamber orchestra or piano.

 Summer Opera Workshop: $1,500.00 (Housing and meals not included).